 Welcome to our website – constructed by professionals for us in line with our new “professional” image.

-It’s important that we take our image seriously - whilst we remain a member-led organisation always happy to be informal, relaxed and light-hearted amongst ourselves we need to show our professionalism to the outside world if we are to bring about the changes we all want.
+It’s important that we take our image seriously.
+Whilst we remain a member-led organisation, always happy to be informal, relaxed and light-hearted amongst ourselves, we need to show our professionalism to the outside world if we are to bring about the changes we all want.

 R Crombet-Beolens – Founder

-Look around the site for Trip Reports – Optics Advice – Reserve Access Information and much more.
+Look around the site for Trip Reports – Optics Advice – Reserve Access Information and much, much more.